Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Preliminaries and Problem Statement

 \subsection{Preliminaries}

 \textbf{Federated Learning.} FL is a distributed machine learning setting where a group of clients jointly train a high-quality centralized model without requiring clients to share their local private data \cite{konevcny2016federated}.
-However, FL faces practical challenges from data heterogeneity \cite{li2020federated}, in that user data from real-world is usually non-IID distributed, which inherently induces deflected local optimum \cite{karimireddy2020scaffold}.

-A variety of efforts have been made to tackle data heterogeneity, mainly from two complementary perspectives.
-One focuses on stabilizing local training, by regulating the deviation of local models from a global model over the parameter space \cite{li2020federated} \cite{karimireddy2020scaffold} \cite{zhu2021data}.
-This approach may not fully leverage the underlying knowledge across user models, whose diversity suggests informative structural differences of their local data and thus deserves more investigation.
-Another aims to improve the efficacy of model aggregation \cite{yurochkin2019bayesian} \cite{chen2020fedbe}, among which knowledge distillation has emerged as an effective solution \cite{li2019fedmd} \cite{lin2020ensemble}.
-Suppose that there are $K$ clients jointly to train a ML model in FL.
+Suppose that there are $K$ clients jointly to train an ML model in FL.
 For the $k$-th client, it stores a local dataset $\mathcal{D}_{k}$.
-FL aims to learning a global model weight $\mathbf{w}$ over the dataset $\mathcal{D} = \cup \{ \mathcal{D}_{k}\}_{k=1}^{K}$.
-Let $\mathcal{N}$ be the local model and $\mathcal{L}$ be the loss function.
+FL aims to learning a global model weight $w$ over the global dataset $\mathcal{D} = \cup \{ \mathcal{D}_{k}\}_{k=1}^{K}$.
 Accordingly, the objective of FL is to solve the following optimization problem \cite{mcmahan2017communication}: